fxlin/uva-os-main/docs/README.md

 * Understand code details.
 * Manage setback, emotion, and frustration.

+**Q:** **I have no idea what is going on with assignment X. Help!**

+Have you read the project description and tinkered with the code?
+Instead of having a vague complaint, please state something concrete such as : "I understand A. I think B means ... and did some experiments.
+But I do not know how to get C work.
+Please help."
+Then bring that to Piazza/OH.

 **Q: my code does not work. help!**

 As the course goes on, some students will start directly throwing problems to instructors, expecting for answers.
 Example: "my program does not work and here is the error message.
 What should I do?"
 This is unacceptable.
 It's one thing that you attempted and sought for help; it's another thing "my code breaks, what to do".